- Home

 Measles

-Measles is very contagious, and can be serious, especially for young children.
+Measles is very contagious and can be serious, especially for young children.
 You can get measles just by being in a room where a person with measles has been, up to two hours after that person has left.
-Because measles is common in other parts of the world, unvaccinated people can get measles while traveling and bring it into the United States.
+Unvaccinated people can get measles while traveling to other countries where measles is endemic or to areas of the United States currently experiencing outbreaks.
 Anyone who is not protected against measles is at risk.

 Doctors recommend that your child get two doses of the MMR vaccine.
 Your child will need one dose at each of the following ages: